isaacbernat/dartmuti/README.md

 ###### General
 General information of the current game state.
+- **game_id**: unique string which identifies the game.
+Useful to keep track of multiple games.
 - **current_player**: position of whose turn it is.
 - **discard_pile**: how many cards are in the discard pile.
 - **players**: how many players are in the game.